MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

    >
    > Also, take note of the `Subject` name of the certificate as you'll need this info later.

-   > @@@@@@@@ HOW DO WE DO THIS ON LINUX??
-SUPPORTED FLAVORS OF LINUX????

-1. Update the DeployR external JSON configuration file, `appsettings.json` to enable configure the HTTPS port for the front-end:
+1. Update the DeployR external JSON configuration file, `$DEPLOYR_HOME\deployr\DeployR.WebAPI\appsettings.json` to enable configure the HTTPS port for the front-end:
    1. In the `appsettings.json` file, search for the section starting with `"Kestrel": {` .

    1. Update and add properties in the `Kestrel` section to match the values for the API certificate.
 The `Subject` name can be found as a property of your certificate in the certificate store.